thelotech/my_journey/README.md

 ---

 ## 1. Tools & Knowledge
-Here are a list of tools and technical background I think I'll be needing (in no particular order):
+Here are a list of tools and technical background I've heard of and may come in handy (in no particular order):
 * Linux
 * Python
 * HTML/CSS
 * Javascript
+* Wireshark
+* Raspberry Pi
+* Ubuntu

 ## 2. Resources
 I'll be adding a bunch of links to resources that will help me along the way.